 Executive Advisory Committee

-The purpose of this committee is to select honorees on an annual basis that will be inducted into the Muck Hall of Fame.
-As a member of this committee your responsibilities will be as follows:
+The purpose of this committee is to participate in helping out with selecting honorees on an annual basis that will be inducted into the Muck Hall of Fame

 “Honor the Heroes, Preserve the History, Promote the Values and Celebrate the Excellence”

 Cynthia Harrell-Baker is a 1980-1981 graduate of Glades Central Community High School.
 Cynthia graduated from Bethune-Cookman University, formerly known as Bethune-Cookman College, in 1986, majoring in Elementary Education and minoring in Special Education and Kindergarten.
 Cynthia holds a master’s degree in Special Education and an Educational Specialist degree in Educational Leadership.
 Cynthia is currently employed with the School District of Palm Beach County (SDPBC) as a reading

 During Cynthia’s 34 years of service with the SDPBC she has worked in the District in various capacities, such as, Special Education Teacher (Lake Shore Middle School and Watson B. Duncan Middle School), Reading Teacher (Glades Central Community High School), Math Teacher/ESOL (Lake Shore Middle School), Language Arts Teacher (Lake Shore Middle School), Exceptional Education Coordinator (Lake Shore Middle School and Glades Central Community High School), and Athletic Director (Glades Central Community High School).